-$M_{i}^{\mathrm{min}}$ is called minimum inversion mass.
-Any black holes whose mass is smaller than this value won't undergo an inversion point.
-From the inversion curves, inversion temperature will achieve its minimum when inversion pressure $P_{i}=0$, resulting in
+$M_{i}^{\mathrm{min}}$ is called the minimum inversion mass.
+Any black holes with a mass smaller than this value will not exhibit an inversion point.
+From the inversion curves, the inversion temperature will achieve its minimum when the inversion pressure $P_{i}=0$, leading to the expression